 Foundational Intermediate Established Advanced Performance assessment and identification of improvement opportunities is based on high-level data points and qualitative insights.
 High-level monitoring measures applied to third-party service providers typically focus on volumes and values of claims and incurred development.
 Performance assessment and outcomes are measured quarterly with resulting actions taken within the Claims function.
 Wider data points and more detailed qualitative insights are used for performance assessment and identification of improvement opportunities.
 Third-party measures extend to include a base line set of performance oriented metrics and qualitative insights linked to clear and agreed service levels.
-Outcomes from performance assessment are distributed via feedback loops that exist within the business with appropriate action taken.
-External sources of feedback and insights are used to inform targeted and measured improvement strategies.
+Outcomes from performance assessment are distributed via feedback loops that exist within the business with appropriate action taken. resources are used for performance assessment and identification of improvement opportunities utilising access to extensive data points and deep qualitative insights.
+Measures applied to third-party providers include comprehensive KPIs and qualitative insights.
+Performance is measured at least External sources of feedback and insights are used to inform targeted and measured improvement strategies.
 A direct connection exists between the claims commitment of the business and the KPIs and qualitative insights utilised to measure performance both within the business and assigned third-party service providers.
+Evidence of a clear culture that supports and drives continuous improvement from assessment and outcomes with a frequent review and application of learnings by executive leadership to help drive business decisions.